Neurofibromatosis: Signs and symptoms

 Person with multiple small neurofibromas in the skin and a "café au lait spot" (bottom of photo, to the right of centre).
 A biopsy has been taken of one of the lesions.

 Neurofibromatosis type 1 in early life may cause learning and behavior problems – about 60% of children who have NF1 have mild difficulty in school.
-Signs the individual might have are as follows:
+Signs of the condition include: